pasquelab/Human-XIST-XCI_AP/SCRIPT/Image Analysis/3D-SIM/README.md

 # 3D-SIM XIST foci analysis

-This section contains the scripts that were used for the quantification of 3D-SIM acquired images of cells (**@Amitesth** add the types/conditions).
+This section contains the scripts that were used for the quantification of 3D-SIM acquired images of cells (**H9 Naive, EXMCs and TSCs**).

 ## Imaris-Based Segmentation and Detection